morphed

 2. Name specific directors or studios when useful.
 "Makoto Shinkai color palette," "Akira-inspired," "Studio Ghibli" give the model precise visual references.
 Vague "anime style" produces generic output.

 4. Use cinematic composition terms.
-"Key visual style," "wide establishing shot," "low-angle dramatic," "fisheye perspective" — these translate directly to compositional choices.
+"Key visual style," "wide establishing shot," "low-angle dramatic," "fisheye perspective" translate directly to compositional choices.

 5. For action figures, think like a toy photographer.
 Specify lighting direction, background type (gradient, diorama, urban), angle, and whether miniature scale should be visible.

 6. Add one dynamic element.
-Energy auras, falling petals, rain, steam, debris, or motion trails add life and energy to static illustrations.
+Energy auras, falling petals, rain, steam, debris, or motion trails add life to static illustrations.
+One is enough; stacking effects creates clutter.

 7. Limit adjectives to five.
 "Epic dark dramatic moody atmospheric intense powerful" dilutes the model's focus.
-"Dark and dramatic, intense atmosphere" is clearer.
+"Dark and dramatic, intense atmosphere" is cleaner and produces better results.

 Frequently Asked Questions